 - Harris School of Public Policy: Part-time Evening Master's Program

 - Physical Sciences Master of Science in Applied Data Science (part-time in-person program only)

 - Graham School of Continuing Studies (following programs only):

 - Master of Science in Threat and Response Management

 - Returning Scholars

-For questions about opt-in (voluntary) enrollment, please contact the on-campus insurance coordinators at 773.834.4543 (Option 2) or firstname.lastname@example.org.
+For questions about opt-in (voluntary) enrollment, please contact the student insurance advocates at 773.834.4543 (Option 2) or firstname.lastname@example.org.

-Students who arrive on campus before the beginning of the University's Autumn Quarter may have a gap between the date you marticulate and date that the University's Student Health Insurance Plan (U-SHIP) begins on September 1.
-For those who want/ need health insurance during the month of August, you may have the option of enrolling in coverage directly with UnitedHealthcare Student Resources.
-It's important to note that this plan is not mandatory and you are not automatically enrolled in it.
-To enroll by the deadline of August 21, please follow these instructions:
+Students who arrive on campus before the beginning of the University's Autumn Quarter may have a gap between their matriculation date and the start of the U-SHIP, which begins on September 1.
+For students who want/ need health insurance during the month of August, there is the OPTION of enrolling in coverage directly with UnitedHealthcare Student Resources.

 New students for Autumn Quarter needing coverage for the month of August may now enroll in Early Arrival Coverage.
 Two options are available: 1) full coverage for the month of August ($409); 2) coverage for the last two weeks of August ($237).
 Students enroll and pay premium directly to UnitedHealthcare.

 To enroll visit https://www.uhcsr.com/ and be sure to select the 2023-24 coverage period for “Early Arriving” students.